ryanfinlay11/toronto-radio-discord-bot/README.md

 Then download this repository, and save it in a folder somewhere on your computer.

-Open up token.txt, and paste your token you copied.
+Open up token.txt, and replace the text with the token you copied.

 Open up command prompt and make sure you have Node.js v16.13.0 or higher installed, by typing "node -v".